 Iontophoresis Devices & Costs

-At first glance, an iontophoresis device may seem pricey, but the upfront expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
+At first glance, an iontophoresis device may seem pricey, but the expense is relatively reasonable when you realize that the devices last for many years (if not decades), you can self-manage your treatments, and the devices can be shared among family members who suffer from excessive sweating (hyperhidrosis frequently runs in families).
 Also, health insurance often covers the cost of an iontophoresis device and sometimes “rent-to-own” is an option (more information on this below).
-Hint: Always check our Deals and Discounts section for discount codes before you buy.
+Hint: Always check our Fan Fave Products for discount codes before you buy.